 While Paraquat has long been banned in Britain and other European countries, the weed killer is growing in use in the United States.
 As more agricultural workers come across Roundup-resistant weeds, Paraquat has been marketed in the United States as a weed killer alternative.
-However, while the herbicide is effective, it is also at the center of a growing number of lawsuits.
-Paraquat has been linked to a host of health complications, including Parkinson’s disease.
-Individuals and families who have been adversely affected by paraquat may be able to pursue a Paraquat lawsuit.
+In fact, paraquat use has risen by about 200% since 2009.
+While the herbicide is effective in killing undesired plant growth, it is also at the center of a growing number of lawsuits.
+Scientific research consistently shows that paraquat is connected to a host of health complications, including Parkinson’s disease.
+Agricultural workers, farmers, and families who have been adversely affected by paraquat may be able to pursue a paraquat lawsuit.

 A Paraquat Lawsuit lawyer from The Carlson Law Firm is ready to answer your questions.
 Give us a call today at 800-359-5690.

 Paraquat is a cheap and fast-acting product used for weed and grass control.
 These characteristics are what contribute to its widespread use in much of the developing world.
 In the United States, paraquat is available as a liquid in various strengths.
 However, the U.S. Environmental Protection Agency (EPA) classifies paraquat as “restricted use,” meaning that only people who are licensed can apply the product.

 The product is reasonably safe for agricultural use.
 If exposed to a dermal spray, the product will generally cause only limited, localized injury.
 However, accidental or deliberate ingestion has an extremely high case-fatality rate.
 Because of this toxicity, paraquat has been restricted in many parts of the world.